CivicSpleen/census-extract/README.rst

 Add Census Remote
 -----------------

-After installing Ambry, you should be able to run :command:`ambry info` to get the configuration information.
+After installing Ambry, you should be able to run ``ambry info`` to get the configuration information.
 The line for 'Config:' shows the location of your configuration file, and in the same directory, you can create a configuration for remotes, which holds information about

 .. code-block:: yaml